paulovcmedeiros/pyRobBot/README.md

     - Install on CentOS/RHEL with `sudo yum install ffmpeg`

 ## Installation
-This, naturally, assumes your systems fulfills all [requirements](#system-requirements).
+This, naturally, assumes your system fulfills all [requirements](#system-requirements).
 ### Using pip
 ```shell
 pip install pyrobbot